When I first started Frost + Sun, I had no idea how to use Pinterest, I just knew that it might bring a few clicks to my blog.

 Frost + Sun Canva Templates for Pinterest

 Don’t have time to create templates?
-Check out my Canva templates for Pinterest.
-Each template pack comes with 20 customizable templates that you can adjust to match your brand.
+Check out my Pinterest templates for Canva.
+Each template pack comes with customizable, done-for-you templates that you can adjust to match your brand.

 Experiment with new pin types